-These are just some of the reasons why you need a lawyer when you’re involved in an automobile accident case.
+These are just some reasons why you need a lawyer when you’re involved in an automobile accident case.

 When you hire a personal injury lawyer after a car accident, it means you have an ally and an advocate working for your best interests.
 This is especially important if you have been seriously injured in a car accident and are not in any condition to really deal with insurance companies or lawsuits on your own.
 Your attorney will gather and put together the evidence necessary to support your claim, including witness statements, relevant medical records, information on lost wages and police reports, so you can focus on recovering from the accident.

 Personal injury attorneys understand how the statute of limitations works in Pennsylvania and will make sure all the relevant paperwork is filed on time.
 Experienced attorneys understand the nature of the roadblocks erected by insurance companies to avoid paying compensation and how to argue against them.
 They also understand how liens and complex insurance issues can affect your recovery.
 They can also help prepare you for a trial if your case isn’t settled beforehand.